eclipse/vorto/repository/Readme.md

 The Vorto Repository lets you

- * **Describe** device capabilities and functionality as Information Models using built-in Web Editors
+ * **Describe** device capabilities and functionality as Information Models using built-in Web Editors.
  * **Search** Information Models via different criteria
  * **Generate** Code for Information Models to integrate a device with IoT platforms
  * **Import** other (standardized) device descriptions, e.g. LwM2M/IPSO, in order to manage them in the Vorto Repository and use Vorto Code Generators